shoneriki/financial-app/README.md

 # Financial App

-This is an app that uses a third party api (https://www.alphavantage.co/) to get currency exchange data for the day on the left and a chart of the monthlyn currency exchange data on the right.
+This is an app that uses a third party api (https://www.alphavantage.co/) to get currency exchange data for the day on the left and a chart of the monthly currency exchange data on the right.
 It uses a backend to save the api key and the currency pair that the user wants to see.

 <h3>
   <a